 H2.
-Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-tine theorgraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2000 cohort) 367 1419 Not Applicable b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 262 746 c) Number of students in line ${\bf b}$ who were determined to have financial need 182 701 d) Number of students in line ${\bf c}$ who received any financial aid 182 701 e) Number of students in line \mathbf{d} who received any need-based gift aid 182 701 f) Number of students in line d who received any need-based self-help aid 172 669 g) Number of students in line d who received any non-need-based gift aid 0 0 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 182 701 i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 100 100 % j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized ¢22.412 ¢22.40E 4 k) loans, and private alternative loans) Average need-based gift award of those in line e \$23,413 \$20,853 \$23,605 \$19,669 \$ \$ 1) Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$2,560 \$3,936 \$ m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who received a need-based loan \$1,396 \$2,443 \$
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2003 cohort) 367 1459 b) Number of students in line a who applied for need-based financial aid 240 807 c) Number of students in line b who were determined to have financial need 195 697 d) Number of students in line $\mathbf{c}$ who were awarded any financial aid 195 697 e) Number of students in line d who were awarded any need-based scholarship or grant aid 195 697 f) Number of students in line d who were awarded any need-based self-help aid 191 667 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 0 0 h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans ) 195 697 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans , unsubsidized loans , and private alternative loans ) 100 100 % j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 27,396 27,421 \$ k) Average need-based scholarship or grant award of those in line e 24,421 23,604 \$ 1) Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f 3,021 3,988 \$ m) Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need- based loan 2,047 3,061 \$

 H2A.
-Number of Enrolled Students Receiving Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.